Arkansas Car Insurance

 State law rewards older drivers who maintain their driving skills.
 Arkansas auto insurers must give a discount to drivers 55 and older if they complete an accident prevention course.
 The course must be approved by the Office of Motor Vehicles.

 Arkansas regulators help resolve disputes between insurers and their customers.
 They also publish statistics about complaints online for consumers to view when researching a company.

 If you have a complaint about your insurer, you can file one using the Insurance Department’s online complaint form.
-Another option is to go through the Arkansas EAGLE Mediation Program to help resolve issues you have with your insurer.

 If you’re researching car insurance companies and want to see which ones in your state have the most dissatisfied customers, you can use the consumer-complaint reports provided online by regulators.
 With these reports, you’ll be able to see how many complaints have been filed against a particular insurer.